dojo/docs/dijit/Editor.rst

 Additional Editor Plugins
 =========================

-There are several additional editor plugins contained in the *`dojox.editor.plugins <dojox/editor/plugins>`_* project.
-The following are listed below as their are considered generally stable:
+There are several additional editor plugins contained in the `dojox.editor.plugins <dojox/editor/plugins>`_ project.
+The following are listed below as their are considered generally stable and may be useful to you.

 * `dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`_  -- **STABLE**  -- A headless plugin that improves the output format from dijit.Editor by structuring the tag indentions and text lines in a more easily human-readable way.  **This plugin is new to the Dojo Toolkit 1.4.**